 How to get started

-Aurora machine learning integration is available for Amazon Aurora with MySQL 5.7 compatibility.
+Aurora machine learning integration is available for Amazon Aurora with MySQL 5.7 compatibility, PostgreSQL 10 compatibility, and PostgreSQL 11 compatibility.
 You can get started with just a few clicks by upgrading to the latest version of Aurora and giving your Aurora database access to the AWS machine learning services in the Amazon RDS Management Console.
 You can read the Amazon Aurora documentation to learn more.

 Select a features page to learn more about the MySQL- or PostgreSQL-compatible edition.